russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Publisher-Subscriber Messaging Pattern.md

 - our views will subscribe to the change notifier class
 - when a view observes a change to `changeCount`, it will ask its view model to refresh its data from the database
 - data in the view model will change
-- we want to see this happen in the user interface
+- we want to the updated data in our user interface

 **To be sure that we see these changes reliably, we must run view models on the main thread of our application.**